DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getScrollable().md

 ---
 ---
 ##### shortDescription
-Gets the instance of the widget's scrollable part.
+Gets the instance of the UI component's scrollable part.

 ##### return: dxScrollable
 The scrollable part's instance.